 We are always looking for help with our animals.
 But, we have to get you ready first.

-The Capital Area Humane Society is home to more than 550 active volunteers serving over 42,000 hours each year.
+Columbus Humane is home to more than 550 active volunteers serving over 42,000 hours each year.
 Our amazing volunteers make an impact by socializing cats and rabbits, exercising and training dogs, fostering animals in their homes, assisting with veterinary care, and supporting adoption and fundraising events.
 Our volunteer training program, STEPS (Skills-Training, Engagement and Practice for Success) is a 16-hour curriculum of both classroom and hands-on learning.
 Broken down into blocks of 4-hour programming, volunteers learn about animal care, behavior and body language, veterinary health, quality of life, decision-making in our organization, cruelty investigations and much more!

 Ohio State College of Veterinary Medicine